GalleriaJS/galleria/docs/getting_started/beginners_guide.rst

         </body>
     </html>

-Reload the page.
-Ta-da!
-You should see the very basic version of Galleria up and running.
+Reload the page and you should see the very basic version of Galleria up and running.